willGuimont/willGuimont.github.io/_posts/2020-01-23-on-learning.md

 ## Mental representations
 In The Sciences of the artificial[^Simon] from Herbert A. Simon, the author discusses the experience of A. de Groot and al. on chess perception.
 They showed chessboard with pieces in positions of real games for 5 seconds, then removed the pieces.
 Then they asked the subjects to put the pieces back in their position.

 As you might guess, somebody not accustomed to chess would have a pretty hard time to reconstruct the positions.
-For grandmasters and masters thought, they were able to reconstruct the positions with almost no error!
+For grandmasters and masters though, they were able to reconstruct the positions with almost no error!

 They then retried the experiment with *random* piece positions.
 In that case, even grandmasters could not reconstruct the board.